KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/elementals_spirits_archetypes.md

 * Embodiments of clarity, thought, guidance
 * Pattern of: inspiration, vision, communication

-In your synthesis, these are not literal small beings but consciousness-patterns that express through the elemental world.
+In this book's synthesis, these are not literal small beings but consciousness-patterns that express through the elemental world.
 They are fields — not forms.

 And because water mediates all information exchange in biology, humans feel elementals through changes in the inner water-state: